baelanche/Albachain/README.md

     * install, instantiate, (test) ...
 4. run node enrollAdmin.js
 5. run node server.js
-    * You can register the user via website 'join'
+    * You can register the user via 'join' on web server
     * then, the wallet is created at `./application/wallet`

 ## Clean up after run